2Kronos/Computer-Engineering-Knowledge-/Uni vault/Software design 2/Sorting/Explanation code.md

 1. **Calling `remainingElements`**: It calls the `remainingElements` method with `0` and `data.length - 1` as arguments, which means it outputs all elements in the array.
 2. **Return Value**: It returns the string produced by the `remainingElements` method.

+# Sorting code

+## Selection sort code anlysis

+- This class has two private instance variables  an array of ints named data, and a static Random object to generate random integers to fill the array.